-Category 2 evaluates the positive effects of each CSR model on additional outcomes, and Category 3 evaluates the evidence of positive effects of each CSR model on parent, family, and community involvement.
-Similar to Category 1, quantitative researchers mapped onto rubrics the information about the number of sources (that evaluated these outcome variables), the number of sources that were suggestive and conclusive, the percentage of findings that demonstrated a positive impact, and the average effect size of those positive findings.
+Category 2 evaluated the positive effects of each ESP on additional outcomes, and Category 3 evaluated the evidence of positive effects of each ESP on parent, family, and community involvement.
+Similar to Category 1, quantitative researchers mapped onto rubrics the information about the number of studies that evaluated these outcome variables, the number of studies that were suggestive or conclusive, the percentage of findings that demonstrated a positive impact, and the average effect size of those positive findings.

-In general, the rubrics for the quantitative information for Categories 1-3 are as follows:
+In general, the rubrics for the quantitative information for Categories 1-3 were as follows:

 - Very Strong.
-If a model had at least 10 studies that met CSRQ Center's standards for rigor of research design with at least 5 rated conclusive (and/or conclusive studies constitute at least 50% of the total studies coded) and 75% of the outcomes showed statistically significant positive model effects ($p \le .05$), with an overall mean model achievement effect of at least ES = +0.25, then the model received a very strong rating, which is symbolized by a fully shaded circle (●). - Moderately Strong.
-If a model had 5 to 9 studies that met CSRQ Center's standards for rigor of research design with at least 3 rated conclusive (and/or conclusive studies constituted at least 50% of the total studies coded) and 51% to 74% of the outcomes showed statistically significant positive model effects (p ≤ .05), with an overall mean program achievement effect of ES = +0.20 to +0.24, then the model received a moderately strong rating, which is symbolized by a three-fourths shaded circle (●). - Moderate.
-If a model had 2 to 4 studies that met CSRQ Center's standards for rigor of research design with at least 1 rated conclusive (and/or conclusive studies constituted at least 50% of the total studies coded) and 26% to 50% of the outcomes showed statistically significant positive model effects ($p \le .05$), with an overall mean model achievement effect of ES = +0.15 to +0.19, then the model received a moderate rating, which is symbolized by a half-shaded circle (\bigcirc).
+If a model had at least 10 studies that met the CSRQ Center's standards for rigor of research design, with at least 5 rated conclusive (and/or conclusive studies constitute at least 50% of the total studies coded), and 75% of the outcomes showed statistically significant positive model effects ( $p \le .05$ ), with an overall mean model achievement effect size for positive effects that is greater than or equal to +0.25, then the model received a very strong rating.
+A very strong rating is symbolized by a fully shaded circle (●). - Moderately Strong.
+If a model had 5 to 9 studies that met the CSRQ Center's standards for rigor of research design, with at least 3 rated conclusive (and/or conclusive studies constituted at least 50% of the total studies coded), and 51% to 74% of the outcomes showed statistically significant positive model effects ( $p \le .05$ ), with an overall mean model achievement effect size for positive effects that is between or equal to +0.20 and +0.24, then the model received a moderately strong rating.
+A moderately strong rating is symbolized by a threefourths shaded circle ( $\bigcirc$ ). - Moderate.
+If a model had 2 to 4 studies that met the CSRQ Center's standards for rigor of research design, with at least 1 rated conclusive (and/or conclusive studies constituted at least 50% of the total studies coded), and 26% to 50% of the outcomes showed statistically significant positive model effects ( $p \le .05$ ), with an overall mean model achievement effect size for positive effects that is between or equal to +0.15 and +0.19, then the model received a moderate rating.
+A moderate rating is symbolized by a half shaded circle ( $\bigcirc$ ).